Please join Carterra at our upcoming symposium in Boston, MA.

 |

-![]() Applications from mAbs to Fragment Screening, How Carterra LSA, LSAXT and Ultra HT-SPR Platforms Enable Highly Parallel Analysis Advancing All Drug Discovery Modalities |
+![]() Applications from mAbs to Fragment Screening: How Carterra LSA, LSAXT and Ultra HT-SPR Platforms Enable Highly Parallel Analysis Advancing All Drug Discovery Modalities |

 |

-Abstract: Carterra’s LSA platforms have set the bar for throughput and scalability for biologics discovery and now extend to small molecule and fragment screening.
-The Ultra enables a transformative approach to library screening, highly parallel analysis, where many targets can be screened simultaneously against a library.
+Abstract: Carterra’s HT-SPR technology platforms have set the bar for throughput and scalability for biologics discovery and now extend to small molecule and fragment screening.
+The Carterra Ultra enables a transformative approach to library screening, highly parallel analysis, where many targets can be screened simultaneously against a library.
 Why run single campaigns when you can screen your entire target backlog simultaneously?
 This presentation will highlight three interesting application examples: the detailed kinetic characterization of human Fab fragments directly from bacterial extracts, the profiling of binding of TCRs to arrays of immobilized pMHCs, and fragment library screening. |

 2:30 PM |